worktheclock/replit.github.io/tutorials/31-build-news-digest-app-with-nix.md

     }
 ```

-When we build user login, we will store the current user's email address in Flask's [`session` object](https://flask.palletsprojects.com/en/2.0.x/quickstart/#sessions), which corresponds to a [cookie](https://en.wikipedia.org/wiki/HTTP_cookie) that will be cryptographically signed with the secret key we defined above.
+When we build our user login, we will store the current user's email address in Flask's [`session` object](https://flask.palletsprojects.com/en/2.0.x/quickstart/#sessions), which corresponds to a [cookie](https://en.wikipedia.org/wiki/HTTP_cookie) that will be cryptographically signed with the secret key we defined above.
 Without this, users would be able to impersonate each other by changing their cookie data.

 We query our MongoDB database by calling [`db.<name of collection>.find()`](https://docs.mongodb.com/manual/reference/method/db.collection.find/).
 If we call `find()` without any arguments, all items in our collection will be returned.
-If we call `find()` with an argument, as we've done above, it will return results with keys and values which match our argument. `find()` returns a [`Cursor`](https://pymongo.readthedocs.io/en/stable/api/pymongo/cursor.html) object, which we can extract the results of our query from.
+If we call `find()` with an argument, as we've done above, it will return results with keys and values that match our argument.
+The `find()` method returns a [`Cursor`](https://pymongo.readthedocs.io/en/stable/api/pymongo/cursor.html) object, which we can extract the results of our query from.

-Next, we need to create an authentication [function decorator](https://realpython.com/primer-on-python-decorators/), which will restrict parts of our application to logged in users.
+Next, we need to create an authentication [function decorator](https://realpython.com/primer-on-python-decorators/), which will restrict parts of our application to logged-in users.
 Add the following code below the definition of the `context` function:

 ```python
 # Authentication decorator